elifserra/opaca-node-red/nodes/camera-node/camera-node.md

 # Camera Node Documentation

 ## Overview
 The `camera-node` is designed to interface with camera devices within the Node-RED environment.
-It allows users to capture images, stream video, and process visual data within their Node-RED flows.
-This node is particularly useful for applications involving image recognition, surveillance, or any scenario where visual input is required.
+It allows users to make object detection and use object detection results within their Node-RED flows.
+This node is particularly useful for applications involving object detection.
+For example, the user may want to know about detected object location in the kitchen shelves.
+Firstly `camera-node` edit dialog should be opened.
+Secondly by pressing make detection button object detection should be made and by injecting the inject node detection results should be sent to `shelf-agent-node`.
+Thirdly, user can use `FindInShelf` action of the agent `shelf-agent` to find the location of the detected object.

 ## Directory Structure

 - **`camera.html`**: Defines the user interface (UI) for configuring the `camera-node` within the Node-RED editor.
-- **`camera.js`**: Implements the logic and behavior of the `camera-node` in the Node-RED runtime, handling tasks such as initializing the camera, capturing images, and processing video streams.
+- **`camera.js`**: Implements the logic and behavior of the `camera-node` in the Node-RED runtime.
 ## Detailed Explanation of Files

 ### 1. `camera.html`
 This file sets up the Node-RED editor interface for the `camera-node`.
-It includes elements for configuring camera settings, such as resolution, frame rate, and other parameters relevant to image and video capture.
+It includes elements for opening, closing camera and making detection.
+For object detection openai `gpt-4o-mini` model is used.
+This model is slow, but it's accuracy is high.
+On the `camere-node` edit dialog, when user press the make detection button, chat-gpt explanative response describing the detected objects is displayed on the screen in approximately three seconds.
+This `camera.hmtl` file gets detected objects and send results to `camera.js` in order to convey results to next node in the flow.

+For this camera node to be make detection, it needs open-ai key.
+In the `camera.js` below code gets OPENAI_API_KEY from computer environment variables.
+And then send this key to `camera.html` because we use apı key in method sendMessageWithImage.

+## Note:
+    Users should define their own api key in the computer environment variables with the name of "OPENAI_API_KEY" in order to use this `camera-node` on the node-red.

+## Note:
+    Camera class and captureImageFromCanvas, sendMessageWithImage, parseGPTResponse methods are already defined in `ChatBot-node`, it means there is no need to define them in this node again.

 **Key Components**:
 - **Video and Canvas Elements**: The HTML includes `<video>` and `<canvas>` elements for displaying the live camera feed and capturing images.